szelpe/booking-app-demo/data-generator/tasks.md

 #### **Optional Extra: Extract Guest Preferences and Trends**

-> The taks below requires more advanced skills not covered in this course.
+> The tasks below require more advanced skills not covered in this course.

 The marketing team wants to understand guest preferences to create targeted offers.
 They need to: